ReRites: Performances

-Print Publications
+Print publications

 For a single year Jhave published one book of poetry from the ReRites project each month.
 These twelve volumes are accompanied by a book of essays, all published by Anteism Books.
 The accompanying essays provide critical responses to the project from poets and scholars including Allison Parrish, Johanna Drucker, Kyle Booten, Stephanie Strickland, John Cayley, Lai-Tze Fan, Nick Montfort, Mairéad Byrne, and Chris Funkhouser.
 Allison Parrish notes elsewhere that these paratexts to ReRites serve a legitimising function for a genre of poetry that is not yet institutionally acknowledged.

 Technical details

-Starting in 2016 under the name Big Data Poetry, Jhave generated poems using "neural network code (..) adapted from three corporate github-hosted machine-learning libraries: TensorFlow (Google), PyTorch (Facebook), and AWSD (SalesForce)".
-The models were trained on a customised corpus of 600,000 lines of poetry ranging from the romantic epoch to the 20th century avant garde".
+Starting in 2016 under the name Big Data Poetry, Jhave generated poems using, in his own words, "neural network code (..) adapted from three corporate github-hosted machine-learning libraries: TensorFlow (Google), PyTorch (Facebook), and AWD-LSTM (SalesForce)".
+He explains that the "models were trained on a customised corpus of 600,000 lines of poetry ranging from the romantic epoch to the 20th century avant garde".
 Jhave maintains a GitHub repository with some of the code supporting ReRites.